Pros and Cons of Buying a Condo

 Lower Cost Compared to Single-Family Homes

 The most tempting aspect of a condo is the price for many buyers because in cities like Toronto and Vancouver, where single-family homes can cost well over a million dollars, condos have a more economical way to enter the real estate market.
-Prices vary depending on location and amenities, and condos generally require a lower down payment & overall costs than other types of accommodations.
+Prices vary depending on location and amenities, and condos generally require a lower down payment & a lower purchase price than other types of accommodations.

 Low Maintenance and Upkeep